 - My sister thinks she has a crush on someone I know.
 Who can that be?

-- Joe is the athletics champion of our school, and many girls have a crush on him.
+- Joe is the athletic champion of our school, and many girls have a crush on him.

 - to break something into tiny pieces.